asquare14/Software-Production-Engineering-2021-Jenkins-Resources/README.md

 ## System Requirements install Jenkins
  - Atleast 4 GB RAM
  - Make sure nothing else is running on port 8080 (default port of Jenkins) or open jenkins in a different port.
- - If you doing a native installation, make sure Java is installed.
+ - If you doing a native installation, make sure Java8 is installed.
  - If you use MacOS make sure [homebrew](https://brew.sh/) is installed.
  - If you are installing on docker, make sure you have docker up and running.